Techfest: Workshops

 Workshops at Techfest, IIT Bombay play a vital role in connecting students with the latest advancements in technology through hands-on learning experiences.
 Conducted under the guidance of industry professionals and academicians, these workshops attract a large number of participants due to their high-quality content and practical approach.

 Over the years, Techfest has expanded its workshop offerings to include a wide range of emerging technologies.
 The 25th edition featured workshops on Solarizer, Python Programming, Artificial Intelligence, Machine Learning, Data Analytics, Automobile Mechanics, Android Development, Cybersecurity, Ethical Hacking, Web Development, Amazon Web Services, Nanotechnology, Sixth Sense Technology, Embedded Systems, and Deep Learning.

 In the 2022-23 edition, workshops covered topics such as Quadcopter building, Ethical Hacking, Machine Learning, Android Development, Gesture Robotics, Game Development, Crypto Trading, Solarizer, Digital Marketing, Sixth Sense Robotics, Automobile Mechanics, Data Analytics, Python, and Artificial Intelligence.
 These sessions were led by professionals from reputed organizations including Google, Ubisoft, WazirX, Sharedeum, and Fev.

-The 2023-24 edition, held from December 27 to 29, 2023, adopted the theme "The Mystical Realm – Where Imagination Meets Reality", offering participants access to various competitions such as Cosmoclench, Meshmerize, Techfest Olympiad, and Codecode, alongside immersive workshops.

-The 28th edition in 2024, held from December 17 to 19, embraced the theme "Sustainnovative Sentience", emphasizing innovation and sustainability.
-Workshops included Artificial Intelligence, Blockchain, Digital Marketing, Web Development, Ethical Hacking, Cybersecurity, and Prompt Engineering.
+The 2024-25 edition, workshops included Artificial Intelligence, Blockchain, Digital Marketing, Web Development, Ethical Hacking, Cybersecurity, and Prompt Engineering.
 These workshops provided certificates, interactive learning sessions, and networking opportunities for participants of all skill levels.

-The event also featured international Robowars, humanoid robot exhibitions, and keynote lectures from industry experts.
+In its 2025-26 edition, Techfest expanded its flagship workshop series to bridge standard academic fundamentals with contemporary, market-driven specialized tracks.
+While continuing to offer classic technical domains popularized in older editions; such as Autonomous Robotics, Internet of Things (IoT), and foundational Machine Learning; the festival integrated new training tracks in advanced Artificial Intelligence (AI) engineering, industrial Cybersecurity frameworks, and automated Stock Market Analysis.
+These training tracks were curated and certified in collaboration with prominent global industry entities, including Google, Amazon, and the Bombay Stock Exchange (BSE).

 Apart from workshops, Techfest also organizes initiatives like the WinTech Project, aimed at fostering innovation and practical learning among students.

+EduFair

+EduFair is an educational exhibition and outreach initiative organized as a part of Techfest, IIT Bombay.
+EduFair primarily focuses on promoting awareness about higher education opportunities, research and skill development among students across India.

+The exhibition features participation from more than 20+ international universities.
+EduFair provides attendees with opportunities for live one-on-one counseling sessions related to higher education, career pathways, scholarships.
+EduFair has attracted a participation of over 20,000 in 2025 from students belonging to schools, colleges, and technical institutions, contributing to Techfest’s broader objective of fostering scientific temper and technological awareness.

+Some of the prominent universities like National University of Singapore, Campus France, Consulate General Hungary, Nottingham Trent University, Melbourne University Australia and British Council IELTS.